Flight takes off from Kabul airport after Taliban cleared Americans and others to leave – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Vasco Cotovio, Niamh Kennedy and Gul Tuysuz contributed to this report.
+CNN’s Kylie Atwood, Vasco Cotovio, Niamh Kennedy, Gul Tuysuz, Saleem Hashimi and Mick Krever contributed to this report.

 Comments